Sunnylands in History

 Sunnylands emerged onto the world stage when the historic estate was completed in 1966.
-It has since welcomed eight U.S. presidents and world leaders, public intellectuals, celebrities, and friends and family.
+It has since welcomed eight U.S. presidents and world leaders, noted intellectuals, celebrities, and friends and family.
 On many occasions, guests have engaged in dialogue that led to efforts to enhance international understanding and civil discourse.

 Sunnylands-Aspen Institute Task Force on Streamlining and Consolidating Congressional Oversight of the US Department of Homeland Security releases report.

-The Annenberg Retreat at Sunnylands and the Woodrow Wilson Center convene a high-level retreat on US-Mexico relations.
+Sunnylands and the Woodrow Wilson Center convene a high-level retreat on US-Mexico relations.

 President Ronald Reagan exchanges televised New Year's greetings with Soviet President Mikhail Gorbachev watching on the TV in the Room of Memories.